fdiaz/SwiftInspector/CONTRIBUTING.md

 #### SwiftInspectorAnalyzers

 Comprises this project's analyzers.
 Any file related to analyzing Swift code should be put here.
+This is the layer that the Command interacts with directly.

 #### SwiftInspectorVisitors